 In all these situations it is natural that friendships evolve.

 But becoming a mum, well, that’s a whole other story.
-Not only does it shift your life in ways you never knew possible, it puts you in a situation you most likely haven’t been faced with: and that is making a new friend outside of institutions of schooling or work etc.
+Not only does it shift your life in ways you never knew possible, it puts you in a situation you most likely haven’t been faced with: and that is making a new friend outside of the usual institutions we listed above.

-And in case you didn’t know this, but having friends when you’re a mum is SO important.
+And in case you didn’t know this yet, having friends when you’re a mum is SO important.
 For our mental state as well as our emotional wellbeing.
 Author and acclaimed child expert, Maggie Dent, regularly addresses how much women need friends in all stages of their lives.
-We operate differently to that of our male counterparts: we need interactions, connections, closeness and to feel a part of something.
-Men on the other hand don’t crave this the way we do.
+Women operate differently to that of their male counterparts: they need interactions, connections, closeness and to feel a part of something.
+Men on the other hand don’t crave this the way women do.

-When we have a child, our previous life slowly disappears.
-Sure, we like to think things won’t change but ultimately they do whether this is big or small changes.
-I mean, when you have a new human to look after, things change.
+When we have a child, we find ourselves adjusting into an entire new life.
+We like to think thing won’t change, but ultimately they do whether these changes are big or small.
+Because, lets be honest, when you have a new human to look after – things change.

 And with that can come something you don’t expect: loneliness.
 If your friends don’t have children then it becomes hard to talk about the new things going on in your life (like the contents of your baby’s nappy, because who knew how much focus we’d put on how many times another little person has a bowel movement pre-baby days, right?); and if your friends do have children but they aren’t the same age then that’s also difficult because you have to fit around each other’s schedules.
 And children’s schedules become this whole other beast you knew nothing about pre-baby days!
-Not to mention the mums who have moved away from family and friends and have limited support around.
+Not to mention the mums who have limited support around.

 “HONESTLY, PLAYGROUP KEPT ME GOING IN TIMES I WAS STRUGGLING WITH PARENTING.